alfahrelrifananda/Portofolio/README.md

 I create this site in summer 2025 after graduating High School and being unemployed.

-This site is create using React with Typescript and SWC, i chose react because of my curiousity with how different typescript compared to javascript, turned out it is not that different.
+This site is create using React with Typescript and SWC, i choose react because of my curiousity with how different typescript compared to javascript, turned out it is not that different.

 In typescript i learn that this language is way better for debugging and finding error than JS it because you can list the type of some value to make it more explicit.